Stork 2.4 and Kea socket permissions

 Workarounds

-The following are offered as potential workarounds.
+The following are offered as potential workarounds, for older versions of Kea.
 These workarounds have received limited testing and may have disadvantages.
 Be sure to read the description and consider the implications for your environment before implementing any of these workarounds.

 Kea HTTP listener